polydawn/refmt/docs/dev/code-layout.md

 then processing the token stream into the desired result format.

 `TokenSource` and `TokenSink` describe how to produce and process token streams, respectively.
-Listing their implementations effectively lists every format that xlate can convert to and from.
+Listing their implementations effectively lists every format that refmt can convert to and from.

-`Token`s the interal lingua franca of xlate.
+`Token`s the interal lingua franca of refmt.
 A handful of special tokens signal the beginning and ending of maps and arrays.
 All other values are their own tokens -- we simply use the address of the real data (only primitives, of course; it's a stream, not a tree, after all).